Table of Contents

 Transparency

 In order to gain knowledge of how well the money is spent, both the organisation and stakeholders need to be equipped with highly reliable data.
-Suitable accounting software will be able to do just that; breakdowns of every spending, incoming contributions are recorded in great detail, which ultimately prevents transaction duplications and strengthens public trust.
+Suitable accounting software will be able to do just that; breakdowns of every spending, and incoming contributions are recorded in great detail, which ultimately prevents transaction duplications and strengthens public trust.

 Data compilation